boftek/sowm-configs/README.md

 Launch it using login manager (GDM, LightDM, SDM etc.)
 My config includes some functions like autostart.
 To use them I used this [guide](https://github.com/dylanaraps/sowm/issues/29)
 \
-In case you want to use mine visit my [dotfiles](https://github.com/philippanic/dotz/tree/master/.config/sowm-scripts)
+In case you want to use mine I included it in folder `sowm-scripts`

 ## Navigate in SOWM